What is the Clayton H. Riddell Graduate Program in Political Management

 How long is the program?

-Pursued full-time, the degree will be completed in 10 months.
+Pursued full-time, the degree will be completed in 12 months.
+It can be completed part-time over two or three years.

 When was it created?